health / recovery time

 The Three Pillars of Recovery

 Sleep is the most important: HGH release, muscle repair, glycogen replenishment all happen at night.
-Going from 6 hours to 8 hours sleep can reduce recovery time by 20–30%.
-Nutrition is second: protein synthesis (1.6–2.2 g per kg per day for active adults) and glycogen replenishment from carbs.
-Stress management is third: chronic work or life stress raises cortisol, which blocks recovery and adds 10–20% to recovery time.
+Going from 6 hours to 8 hours sleep can reduce recovery time by 20 to 30%.
+Nutrition is second: protein synthesis (1.6 to 2.2 g per kg per day for active adults) and glycogen replenishment from carbs.
+Stress management is third: chronic work or life stress raises cortisol, which blocks recovery and adds 10 to 20% to recovery time.

 Signs You Have Not Recovered